bono-cms/Quiz/README.md

-Check the grammar:

-# Quiz module
+Quiz module

-Create online quiz to test knowledge of your users.
-It currently supports:

-- Categories (to group questions)
-- Results tracking (a nice grid with filters and sorting)
-- Questions with title and optional things such as sorting order and description
-- Allows for multiple correct answers per question.
+====

+Easily create interactive online quizzes to assess and engage your users.
+The module includes a variety of features to help you build flexible and insightful tests.

+## Features

+-   **Category Management**: Group questions by category for better organization and focused assessments.

+-   **Results Tracking**: View and filter quiz results in a dynamic, sortable grid.

+-   **Flexible Questions**: Each question supports a title, optional description, and custom sorting order.

+-   **Multiple Correct Answers**: Questions can have more than one correct option.

-- Previous and Next buttons
+-   **Navigation Controls**: "Previous" and "Next" buttons allow smooth question navigation.

-- Sorting methods for questions: random or manual sorting
+-   **Question Sorting**: Choose between random or manual sorting methods.

-- Limitations.
-Display only desired amount of questions per category when running tests.
-Limitations can be applied per category or globally.
+-   **Question Limits**: Define how many questions to display per category or globally.

-- Tests category by category.
-When user finished one category, they can go to the next category
+-   **Category-Based Flow**: Users complete quizzes one category at a time, proceeding sequentially.

-- Marks per category.
-Each correctly answered question earns a point within its category.
+-   **Per-Category Scoring**: Earn one point per correctly answered question within each category.

-# Installation

-The installation process is no different from installing other modules - just download the module and install the downloaded archive in administration panel.